HEmile/juggl/README.md

 Currently, only the propietary Neo4j CYPHER format is supported.
 This is rather slow.
 I'll try to do a CSV format soon.
 ### Neo4j CYPHER
 Converts the input into a single .cypher file (default: `out.cypher`) with statements that create nodes and relationships in Neo4j.
 This can be loaded in Neo4j desktop as follows:
-1. Create a new Database
+1. Create a new database
-2. Manage your database (three dots, Manage)
+2. Manage your database (three dots, manage)
     1. Plugins -> Install APOC
     2. Settings: Add line `apoc.import.file.enabled=true`
     3. Open project folder, then copy `out.cypher` to the import folder within the project folder.